 The Mobile Development Choice That Matters

-NOTchip's default is React Native.
-Here's why.
+Our default is React Native.
+Here's why — and honestly, when it isn't.

 What React Native Actually Is